dcharnic/Windows-Kernel-Driver-Talk/README.md

 The driver is located in the /kdmapper-master/HelloWorld folder, main.c.

 # Building KdMapper
-Open the .sln in visual studio and build it.
+Open the .sln in visual studio and build it for x64 release.

 # Building PrintLoop
 Its a c++ program, you can open the .sln file in Visual Studio and build it or you can just build it directly with cmake, whatever you want.
 Just get it to run